-PRE-ALGEBRA 7
+PRE-ALGEBRA 7 31117 Grade 7 Year

 This course supports the transition from Foundations of Algebra 6 to Algebra I (high school credit-bearing course) and addresses the math Standards of Learning for grades seven and eight.
-Students will be required to utilize the mathematical process goals of communication, collaboration, problem solving, reasoning, and representations in the exploration of number sense, geometry, computation, estimation, measurement, probability, statistics, patterns, functions, and algebra.
+Students will be required to utilize the mathematical process goals of communication, collaboration, problem solving, reasoning, and representations in the exploration of number sense, computation, estimation, measurement, geometry, probability, statistics, patterns, functions, and algebra.
 Students completing the course are required to take the eighth grade SOL test.

-Prerequisite: Recommendation from previous mathematics teacher with a suggested grade of "A/B" in Foundations of Algebra 6, and a minimum of a passing score on the eighth grade Mathematics SOL Assessment.
+Prerequisite: Recommendation from previous mathematics teacher with a suggested grade of "A/B" in Foundations of Algebra 6, and a minimum of a passing score on the sixth grade mathematics SOL assessment.

-FOUNDATIONS OF ALGEBRA 7 3111
+FOUNDATIONS S OF ALGEBRA 7 3111 FOUNDATIONS 5 OF ALGEBRA 7 311